-Our grand wrap up tour continued this morning with our final Sunday Service (yes, I know today is a Tuesday, but, as I have written, sometimes camp is about the suspension of disbelief!).
-The final Sunday Service is a group effort.
+This morning, we all shared our final Sunday Service.
+Unlike most Sunday Services which are written and entirely presented by an individual (and presented on a Sunday!), the final Sunday Service is a group effort.
 I remind the Camp Family that just four or eight weeks ago we each arrived at camp toting a book called The Summer of 2017.
 In each of our cases, these books were completely blank.
 Over the summer, each of our books has been written by our own hands, and by the hands of so many others.
 During this Sunday Service, together as a camp family, we examine some of the contents that have gone into our books.
-This morning we explored the many chapters of this book: the moments during the summer that made us laugh hardest, our favorite meals, our favorite special events, and the moments that made each of us most proud.
+This morning we explored the many chapters of this book: the moments during the summer that made us laugh hardest, our favorite meals, our favorite moments in nature, and the moments that made each of us most proud.
 Everyone was eager to share their thoughts.
 It was a great hour of reflection for all of us, and really crystallized each of our summers as we prepared to write the final few pages of our books.

 Tomorrow will be packing day….YUCK!
 The boys will throw together all of their belongings (well…hopefully all of them) for their trips home.
 It is always a tough day.
-Emotion runs high and no one really enjoys it.
+Emotions runs high and no one really enjoys it.
 (Sorry….nothing flowery to describe what is always the worst day of the summer.)

 The afternoon will be dedicated to our final awards ceremony.
 Boys will be recognized for all sorts of accomplishments.
 Some awards will go to athletes, some to artists, some to wilderness tripping aficionados, some to excellent naturalists, some to accomplished sailors…and the list goes on…and on…and on (yes, it is a LONG Awards Ceremony!).
 This event has a terrific message about what really matters at camp.
 That message is that everything matters.
 You are as celebrated here for hitting a home run as you are for knowing how to make home fries.
 You are as vaunted here for throwing a football skillfully as you are for throwing a pot skillfully.
 You are as acknowledged here for shooting a bullseye as you are for shooting a beautiful picture.

 And then, tomorrow night will be the final Council Fire…the Ninth Grade Council Fire.
 Without a doubt, it is a night that has been lurking in the backs of the minds of our oldest boys throughout the summer.
-No, in truth, I think that most campers that have ever been at camp for one of these Ninth Grade Council Fires have been, at least in some ways, thinking about the night that looms for them in their final few hours of camperhood.
-For the ninth graders, their keen understanding of the fact that their camper years are over fills them with a need to communicate their feelings to the rest of camp.
+No, in truth, I think that most campers that have ever been at camp for one of these Ninth Grade Council Fires have been, at least in some way, thinking about the night that looms for them in their final few hours of camperhood.
+For the ninth graders, their keen understanding of the fact that their camper years are over, fills them with a need to communicate their feelings to the rest of camp.
 It becomes very important to them to make SOME attempt to share with the rest of the camp family what this experience has meant to them and how the younger campers should relish their time here.
 The resounding message every year is that it goes too quickly…way too quickly.
 They are right.
 Year in and year out, they are right…it goes way too quickly.
 Needless to say, it is a huge deal for these boys.

-Our Keylogs tomorrow night will also be rife with emotion.
+Tomorrow night will also be rife with emotion.
 Dry eyes will be the exception, no doubt about it.
 I always make a point of telling everyone on this night that if they are feeling sad and struggling with the fact that they are leaving tomorrow, they have done it right.
 They are to be congratulated for their sadness.
-It means they came to camp and gave themselves to the experience and let people in, found new brothers, and connected.
+It means they came to camp and gave themselves to the experience.
+They let people in, found new brothers, and connected.
 They should be sad.
 We all should be.

-This will be my final update this year.
+Finally, this will be my last update of the summer.
 For those of you that have been readers of these updates throughout the summer….thank you.
 Thank you for having the patience to read through my wordy missives.
 Thank you for finding the time to stay connected to camp.
 And most of all, thanks to most of you for having the faith, trust and selflessness to share your children with us for the summer.
-We understand what an enormous thing it is to entrust your child into the care of others.
-And we are truly humbled by that trust.
-It has been a great summer thanks to each of those boys…and thanks to you.
+It has been a great summer thanks to each of them…and thanks to you.

-Take good care of our boys during the off season…
+Take good care of my boys during the off season…

 All is well in the North Woods…